What is your contact information?

 American Federation of Labor-Congress of Industrial Organizations (AFL-CIO) is the voluntary federation of America’s unions, representing more than 8 million working women and men nationwide.
 The AFL-CIO was formed in 1955 by the merger of the American Federation of Labor and the Congress of Industrial Organizations.
 The AFL-CIO’s President is Richard Trumka.

-Education Austin Worksite Leaders are Members of Education Austin who represent the union on AISD campuses and worksites and help organize employees at their workplaces.
+Education Austin Worksite Stewards are Members of Education Austin who represent the union on AISD campuses and worksites and help organize employees at their workplaces.

-Who are Staff Representatives and what do they do?
+Who are Staff Organizers and what do they do?

-Staff Representatives are Employees of Education Austin who provide support services for current members and help organize new members.
-David Gunter, Mary Kennedy, and Gail Buhler are Education Austin’s staff representatives.
-Travis Donoho is EA’s organizing director.
+Staff Organizers are Employees of Education Austin who provide support services for current members and help organize new members.
+Gail Buhler and Matt Inman are Education Austin’s staff organizers.

-Who are Membership Service Specialists (MSSs) and what do they do?
+Who is the Membership Service Coordinator and what do they do?

-Membership Service Specialists (MSS) are Part-time employees of Education Austin (who are also full-time AISD employees) who provide auxiliary services to members.
-Mary Stapleton, Vondra Chargois, and Kirk White are Education Austin’s MSSs.
-They are on the job Monday through Thursday from 4 PM to 7 PM.
+The Membership Service Coordinator is our full-time employees of Education Austin who provide auxiliary services to members.
+Mary Martinez is Education Austin’s Membership Service Coordinator.
+They are on the job Monday through Friday from 9 AM to 4 PM.

 What is the Executive Board?

 Executive Board is the Elected governing body of Education Austin.
-Education Austin’s Executive Board has five certified members, five Classified members and five at-large members, as well as the five officers.
+Education Austin’s Executive Board has five certified members, five Classified members and seven at-large members, as well as the four officers.

 What are dues?